abdelghaniBensalih/webdev.emje/blog/2024-11-16-git-a-Practical-Guide.md

 tags: [git, github]
 ---

-# Git Commands Part 1
+# git Commands Part 1

-Git is an essential tool for version control, allowing you to manage your project’s codebase efficiently.
-Below are some basic and essential Git commands to help you get started.
+git is an essential tool for version control, allowing you to manage your project’s codebase efficiently.
+Below are some basic and essential git commands to help you get started.

 ## Initialize a Git Repository